-Discussion of the personal characteristics, work setting, skills and responsibilities of a Medical Assistant.
-Intro to basic psychology concepts related to patient interactions.
+Discussion of the personal attributes, work setting, skills and responsibilities of a Medical Assistant.
+Investigation of the scope of practice defined by local and national regulations.
+Introduction to time management theory, therapeutic patient interaction techniques and critical thinking skills.

 MEDA 152-MEDA Professional Preparation II Cr: 1 Wkly hrs: 1 hours Lecture